Upstream#

 our packages,

-and is intended to be supplied by the peer.
-The value is assessed at each response from the peer
+it is assumed to be provided by the server.
+The value is evaluated with each response from the server

-according to If set, the feedback value is interpreted inversely,
+according to If the parameter is set, the feedback value is interpreted inversely:

 when calculating the average.

-Valid values are integers between 0 and 99.
+Valid values are integers from 0 to 99.

-By default — The average feedback is calculated using the exponential moving average formula.
-The larger is the factor, the less is the average affected by new values;
+Default is The average is calculated using the exponential smoothing formula.
+The larger the factor, the less new values affect the average;

-that controls how connections are included in the calculation.
+that controls how connections are accounted for in the calculation.

-The average is updated with the feedback value
+The average value is updated with the feedback value

 only if the condition variable